Learn a little more about kinetic watches and our guide to some of the best currently available in 2022.

 Each dial on the face reflects a condition Djokovic faces in his quest to become a tennis legend.
 These being two sub-dials; one for tracking the hour and the other for the month, a date window and

-Inside it has, you guessed it, a kinetic movement with analogue display.
+Inside it has, you guessed it, a kinetic movement with analog display.

-However, this special addition is on the more expensive side at around $600.
+However, this special edition is on the more expensive side at around $600.